diolemo/autodl-irssi-wiki/Options.md

 > **Type:** Boolean
 **Default:** false
 **Example:** download-duplicates = true
 **Description:** By default, it's false so no duplicate releases are downloaded.
-Set it to true if you want to download the same release again if it's re-announced.
+Set it to true if you want to download the same release if it's re-announced or announced by multiple trackers.

 **unique-torrent-names**
 > **Type:** Boolean